AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 I'm going to do it from memory.
 And if I – so, landlord contributions are right up there with what we've always been seeing out of AMC, 35% or more of the cost coming from landlords.
 Because some of the – but not all, because some of the Carmike theatres are smaller, I think we're seeing that the renovation cost per theatre is a little lower than what we saw in the AMC circuit historically.
 I think you're looking at $3 million to $5 million to renovate a Carmike theatre would be a good gross number prior to landlord contribution.
-In terms of the number of Carmike theatres that we can do, my guess is that we'll top out it (00:36:01) at around 50 to 75 theatres over time, 25 of which will be done by the end of 2018.
+In terms of the number of Carmike theatres that we can do, my guess is that we'll top out at around 50 to 75 theatres over time, 25 of which will be done by the end of 2018.

 But it's also true that, I would think, 150 of the Carmike theatres would never be candidates for renovation.
 And those 150 – you talked about our rebranding the theatres – have been put into our so-called AMC Classic brand.
 Our AMC brand, which includes legacy AMC theatres – not all of them, many of them were under the AMC Classic brand too, but which primarily include legacy AMC theatres, and a significant number of Carmike theatres are the candidates.
 We have about 400 AMC-branded theatres.
 Those are the candidates for recliner renovations.